MiguelCos/mapping_peptides_to_proteins_from_fasta_file/README.md

 ## Updates on version 1.1:

 The `annotate_peptides` function now forces the input columns for the annotation be characters.
-In older versions of R, `read.delim` loads strings as factors, making this input uncompatible withe `str_*` functions within `annotate_peptides`.
+In older versions of R, `read.delim` loads strings as factors, making this input incompatible with `str_*` functions within `annotate_peptides`.

+## Updates on version 1.2:

+The `annotate_peptides` function now creates two additional columns: `semi_type` and `specificity`.
+Look function description for details.

 ## The function `annotate_peptides`